drgorillamd/uniswap-arb/README.md

 get the swap waiting in txpool would give another extra hedge (the ideal situation would then be getting included as the LAST tx from the block, effectively frontrunning the following block)
-- Safety check -> pass the prices observed by the bot to execArb, revert (+/- recompute) if huge difference (avoid loosing when being too slow)
+- Safety check -> pass the prices observed by the bot to execArb, revert (+/- recompute) if huge difference (avoid loosing when being frontran)
+- CompureMaximizedProfit should be adapted in JS, avoiding waisint gtime waiting for a promise to resove